YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ![BB](/Images-for-the-Guide/MassachusettsChibi.png "USS Massachusetts") - **[USS Massachusetts](https://azurlane.koumakan.jp/Massachusetts)**
 * Roles:
-  * **Case study in Dev incompetence and/or laziness**, good anti-Aviation defence.
+  * **High DPS (w/ USS CA or BB)**, good anti-Aviation defence.

 * Skill:
-  * Gain +5% FP/AA/Evasion for every OTHER USS BB/CA in the fleet, up to +15%.
+  * Gain +8% FP/AA/Evasion for every OTHER USS BB/CA in the fleet, up to +24%.
-  * Main Gun ammo is overrideen to SHS (60/135/115, shells fire at extremely high angles and fall from the sky) and salvo damage increases the farther the shots land, up to +30% dmg.
+  * Main Gun damage increases by up to +15% the farther the target is; if mounting USS DD secondaries, Main Gun ammo is overrideen to SHS (60/135/115, shells fire at extremely high angles and fall from the sky) and the distance damage bonus increases to +30%.
+Do not give her USS DD secondaries.

 * Recommended Loadouts:
   * [Lategame Bossing] Prototype Triple 410mm Mounted Gun; 128SKC; Twin 40mm Bofors STAAG; Type 1 Shell; SHS Shell